ArielRin/alpha7mint/AlphaDawgsWeb3BattleSystem.md

 ## Ranking and Rewards

 Alpha Dawgz features a ranking leaderboard system, where dawgz are ranked based on their battle history and winnings.
-The game runs on a seasonal model, with rewards distributed at the end of each season.
+The game runs on a seasonal model, with additional prizes distributed for leader boards champions at the end of each season.
 The top-ranked dawg of the season earns significant rewards in Alpha7 tokens, incentivizing players to engage in battles and climb the ranks.

 ## The Marketplace